jroddius/hello-world/README.md

 # hello-world
 This is my first repository created during the tutorial for GitHub.
+I am a beginning programmer ready to tackle the world of programming.
+I have taught myself C++ and have written a few small programs with it.
+I have recently started using Spacemacs and decided it was about time to start populating my GitHub account.
+Thank you for this awesome site I have received many great programs from here and am proud I can start to help out with some projects on here myself.
+See you in the trenches.